Updated September 10, 2021

-I first learned the two minute rule when I worked at Time/system International in the 1990s.
-There I learned the foundational principles of personal productivity.
+I first encountered the two minute rule in the 1990s, when I worked at Time/system International and learned the foundational principles of personal productivity.
 I was taught that the two minute rule can be effective when applied as part of a comprehensive workflow management system.

 At the time, I worked alongside David Allen, who helped develop the company’s productivity curriculum.
 Later, in the year 2000, David published a bestselling book called Getting Things Done.
 This book popularized the 2 minute rule.

 Allen explains, “If an action will take less than two minutes, it should be done at the moment it’s defined.”
 The reason is that it will take longer to organize it and review it than it would be to actually finish it the first time you notice it.

 Allen says that the 2-minute rule should be applied during processing time.
 This is the key that many people who repeat the rule fail to mention.

 And if used at the wrong time, the 2 minute rule can actually derail productivity.

 David Allen describes processing time as “deciding what actions to take on stuff.”

 To me, processing time is time dedicated to assessing a specific collection of information.
 Examples of processing time include going through the pile of paper on your desk, assessing your list of projects to determine how to move forward on each of them, or clearing out your email inbox.

 Going further, let’s look at ‘processing’ email.
 Processing email means taking a block of time to review the messages in your inbox, one at a time, decide what action to take on each, such as to delete it, file it, or move it to your task list.
 It’s not always important to begin or complete the task that each email requires right in that moment, whether that’s writing a thoughtful response or completing a request.

 What’s the Purpose of the 2-Minute Rule?